What is Fireside?

 This is not saying stories cannot touch on, address, or talk about these issues.
 But we don’t want these acts illustrated in detail in Fireside.

-But if we think it crosses the line, we’ll blacklist you.
+But if we think it crosses the line, we’ll make a note of it and we’ll never accept work from you in the future.
 There are no appeals.

 And seriously, don’t email us to argue why your terrible subject matter deserves to be considered.
 You can publish your story somewhere else.
 Maybe in a flaming dumpster.